UMCUGenetics/VirusSeq-CLI/README.md

 `sh virusseq.sh -f L526401A_1.fq.gz -r L526401A_2.fq.gz -o /tmp/output_virseq -n 14`

 You can provide unmapped reads directly (i.e RNASeq STAR's out.mate1/mate2) by appending the `-s` flag to the end of your command.
 This will <b>skip</b> Mosaik's internal hg19 alignment and map the reads directly to the virus reference genome.
-On a system with 14 CPU cores and 30GB RAM, it will take around 3h to process the sample reads provided by the author.
+On a system with 14 CPU cores and 30GB RAM, it will take around 3h to process the L526401A sample dataset.
+Skipping hg19 alignment will likely reduce the runtime by half.

 ### Single-end example (gibVirus)